IsaacScript/isaacscript/packages/docs/docs/main/features.md

 Programming mods in Lua can be really painful:

+1. No type safety.

-- Because Lua is not type safe, it is easy to shoot yourself in the foot after making even the smallest typo.
-You end up spending more time running around in-game to test/debug run-time errors than you do writing actual code.
+With Lua, it is easy to shoot yourself in the foot after making even the smallest typo.
+When building an Isaac mod, you end up wasting an enourmous amount of time running around in-game testing/debugging run-time errors.

-- There are no switch statements, assignment operators, increment/decrement operators, optional function arguments, array/object destructuring, map/filter/reduce, etc.
+2. Extremely limited language constructs.

+In Lua, you type `x = x + 1`.
+In TypeScript, you type `x++`.
+Lua doesn't have increment/decrement operators, assignment operators, switch statements, optional function arguments, array/object destructuring, or map/filter/reduce.
+And that's just to start with.

+3. No automatic importing

-- With no automatic importing, you are stuck between using monolithic files (messy), or manually typing "require" over and over (tedious).
+In Lua, you can't just start typing a function and have it magically be imported.
+So you are stuck between using monolithic files (messy), or manually typing "require" over and over (tedious).

+4. Bad in-editor tooling

-- While the in-editor tooling in Lua has gotten better in the past few years (e.g. [the Lua language server](https://github.com/sumneko/lua-language-server)), it still doesn't hold a candle to what TypeScript has to offer.
+Lua has gotten some nifty improvements in the past few years (e.g. [the Lua language server](https://github.com/sumneko/lua-language-server)).
+However, it still doesn't hold a candle to what TypeScript has to offer with respect to auto-formatting, linting, and auto-documentation.

 After five years of programming Isaac mods in Lua, I got frustrated enough to take a [level 2 action](https://www.lesswrong.com/posts/guDcrPqLsnhEjrPZj/levels-of-action) - to build the ultimate Isaac developer experience, using TypeScript as a basis.
 The improvement is so significant that once you start, you will never go back.
 Here's a short list of features: